fluthjs/fluth-doc/docs/en/guide/base.md

 promise$.next('hello') // Output: hello
 ```

-- You can also use the set method to push data, which differs from next in that set pushes an immutable data object based on the previous data.
+- You can also use the set method to push data, which differs from next in that set pushes immutable data based on the previous data.

 ```typescript
 import { $ } from 'fluth'